halex5000/ld-articles/stages of flag adoption/The Stages of Feature Flag Adoption.md

 Once your team become comfortable with flags for local development and testing with frequent merges into main (i.e. trunk-based development), they usually begin thinking [beyond the boolean](https://launchdarkly.com/blog/feature-flags-beyond-the-boolean/).
 They come up with ways to use multi-variate flags, which are flags that can hold more than the standard two (true/false) variations.

-Anotehr common capability is passing down configuration details as strings, numbers or JSON values.
+Another common capability is passing down configuration details as strings, numbers or JSON values.
 This can enable both testing and implementaiton of more complex functionality.
 For instance, what if you want to test some database changes locally that are different than the default configuration, you could even pass the database configuration string via a flag.

 ```python
 @app.route("/users", methods=["GET", "POST"])